Last Updated on

 A Thirty-One Week-Old Baby’s Milestones

-Your 31-week old baby would have developed cognitive, emotional, physical milestones.
-Every day will be new as your child will be unlocking a new milestone keeping in line with his/her development.
+Your 31-week old baby would have developed cognitive, emotional, and physical milestones.
+Every day will be new, as your child will be unlocking a new milestone keeping in line with his development.

 - Sit without support

-- Pick up objects with his/her fingers and hold it firmly
+- Pick up objects with his fingers and hold them firmly

 - Probably be able to crawl or move forward a bit